Fiction – paperback; Farrar, Straus and Giroux; 133 pages; 2007. Translated from the German by Michael Roloff.

 The story is a simple one (though it’s astonishingly told): Joseph Bloch is a once-famous soccer goalkeeper (the “goalie” of the title), who has just lost his job on a construction site.
 With nothing to occupy his days and no friends of whom to speak, he fills in time by going to the cinema, where he develops a “thing” for the cashier, whom he later murders, almost by accident and without thinking of the consequences.

 He flees to a village on the Austrian border, where he re-establishes contact with an old girlfriend, who runs a public house.
-By coincidence the neighbourhood is filled with police, all on the hunt for a missing boy.
-Bloch’s days are mostly filled wandering around aimlessly, observing the search efforts from afar; his evenings drinking in the pub.
+By coincidence, the neighbourhood is filled with police, all on the hunt for a missing boy.
+Bloch’s days are mostly filled with wandering around aimlessly, observing the search efforts from afar; his evenings drinking in the pub.
 Nothing much happens.

 But it’s not so much the actual things that Joseph does, but what goes on in his head that makes this novella such an intriguing read.
-Surprisingly, given it’s written in the third person, we get an alarming view of Bloch’s mental state and his subsequent decent into a kind of madness.
+Surprisingly, given it’s written in the third person, we get an alarming view of Bloch’s mental state and his subsequent descent into a kind of madness.

-In many ways it’s like Bloch is watching a movie with the sound turned down too low.
+In many ways, it’s like Bloch is watching a movie with the sound turned down too low.
 He has problems with his memory — he often gets a feeling of deja vu, as if it takes his mind a few seconds to catch up with his actions — and constantly mishears things or is woken up by noises that don’t actually exist.